sky-uk/feed/README.md

 It is assumed that there is at most one internal ELB and at most one internet facing ELB and they route traffic to a `feed-ingress` instance.

+# feed-ingress

+`feed-ingress` manages an nginx instance, updating its configuration dynamically for ingress resources.
+It attaches to ELBs which are intended to be the frontend for all traffic.

+See the command line options with:

+    docker run skycirrus/feed-ingress:v1.0.0 -h

+## SSL

+`feed-ingress` expects your ELBs to terminate SSL traffic.
+We believe this is the safest and best performing approach for production usage.
+Unfortunately, ELBs don't support SNI at this time, so this limits SSL usage to a single domain.
+One workaround is to use a wildcard certificate for the entire zone that `feed-dns` manages.
+Another is to place an SSL termination EC2 instance in front of the ELBs.

+# feed-dns

+`feed-dns` manages a Route53 hosted zone, updating entries to point to the correct ELBs.
+It is designed to be run as a single instance per zone in your cluster.

+See the command line options with:

+    docker run skycirrus/feed-dns:v1.0.0 -h

 ### DNS records

 The feed-dns controller assumes that it controls an entire Route53 HostedZone and manages an ALIAS records per